JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Loading spinners while the data is loading #DONE

-## Drag and drop
-- Allow users to rearrange their tracks and have the order be permanent, this will most likely have to do a db call
-- There should be a icon on the top right that will be the only place where a track can be dragged from instead of making the entire track draggable

 ## Caching data
 - When a user first loads a component, it will make a db call.
 If a user then renders that component again, the track data should be cached and another request will not be needed unless the cache expires #DONE
 ##### Seems like i handled all the cases where track data needs to be invalidated, but let's pay attention if stale data will show up somewhere